Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

   : The part of a computer dedicated to process instructions, by fetching each instruction from a given program, decoding the instruction into a computation, and executing the computation.
 This is called **Fetch-Decode-Execute cycle**.
   \
   For a computer to execute a program, each instruction of the program is fetched, decoded, and executed in the order they appear in the program.
+  \
+  The processor is commonly called CPU, it stands for Central Processing Unit.
 :::

 ::: term